Welcome to the Quantum Portugal Initiative

 How will this collaboration with the Universities work?

 The PhD student will have a supervisor at INL and another at a Portuguese University.
 Both the INL and the University supervisors can play the main supervising role.
-The research of the PhD student will be carried out primarily at INL facilities.
-INL will provide workspace and material to the PhD student.
-The research project submitted in the application will describe the necessary coordination activities that are required to ensure the success of the project.

 A candidate must liaise with a researcher at a Portuguese University that will function as the formal supervisor of the PhD candidate.